cbcrouch/NSFramework/README.md

 Objective-C and Cocoa more than anything else.
 Work will be slow going given that I am a family man and have other hobby projects as well.

 Beware of hardcoded paths!

-The project is configured to use C11 (with __STRICT_ANSI__ manually undefined), and ARC has been disabled.
+Also note that this project is configured to use C11 (with __STRICT_ANSI__ manually undefined).
-These decisions were made to avoid being dependent on non-standard language/compiler features and because memory allocations will be managed manually.

 window_base: This directory contains two test applications, one written in Objective C and the other in Swift, that are designed to be full streamlined and programatic replacements for window, view, and the